 SAP Users Find Licensing a Serious Hassle

 Perhaps one of the most difficult parts of managing software, especially for an environment with multiple users, is keeping track of all the licenses involved.
 Too few licenses to cover the users can leave the business open to fines and further fees.
 Too many is just a waste of perfectly good money.
 Sometimes, users can't even manage to figure out how many licenses they need for a given piece of software.
-According to a recent study from the SAP Users Group, SAP licensing is one of the worst offenders in the lot.
+According to a recent study from the SAP (News - Alert) Users Group, SAP licensing is one of the worst offenders in the lot.

 The SAP Users Group survey, which focused on 336 SAP users across 150 different organizations, discovered that a whopping 95 percent of SAP users find the licensing scheme for the software to be "overly complicated."
 What's more, 89 percent of users are in favor of a version of SAP that only has one license or similar usage metric involved.